Money has been an important aspect of all our lives for more than 3000 years of human history.

 This positive trend has continued throughout a span of two and a half years.
 Moreover, it has steepened in the last year.

-According to Statista that has compiled the quarterly data for a three year period from Q1 2016 to Q1 2019 shows that the total number of cryptocurrency wallet users have rocketed from 6.7 million in Q1 of 2016 to over 34.6 million in the first quarter of 2019.
+According to Statista, that has compiled the quarterly data for a three-year period from Q1 2019 to Q1 2021 shows that the total number of cryptocurrency wallet users have rocketed from 34.6 million in Q1 of 2019, to 63 million in Q4 of 2020 and over 70 million at the end of March 2021.

 It’s clearly visible from the graph that there has been a constant increase with each quarter witnessing more users than the previous one.